vrooje/ScienceTeamGuide/ZooniverseGuideForScienceTeams.md

 Most of our projects have their own blogs at blog.projecturl.org.
 This is a Wordpress.com blog and anyone that wants to blog should signup for a free account at www.wordpress.com and let us know their username.

 Blogging is useful for communicating the aims of the project, particularly with interested volunteers.
-It is also useful for reporting preliminary results during data reduction, or outlining any pet-projects within the scence team that volunteers might want to know more about - or even help with..
+It is also useful for reporting preliminary results during data reduction, or outlining any pet-projects within the science team that volunteers might want to know more about - or even help with..

 Some highlights from our existing blog network include the blogs for Planet Hunters (http://blog.planethunters.org), Snapshot Serengeti (http://blog.snapshotserengeti.org) and Moon Zoo (http://blog.moonzoo.org).
 It is worth reading some entries on these sites to get an idea of what a good Zooniverse blog looks like.